anynines/a8s-deployment/docs/platform_operators.md

 an AWS S3 bucket, so before installing a8s **you must create an AWS S3 bucket that a8s will use to store backups** ([here][s3-bucket-creation] is the official S3 documentation).

+> :warning: Currently Restores from Backups work only if the S3 bucket is called `a8s-postgresql` (we hope to fix this soon and allow you to choose the name you want), so make sure to name your S3 bucket `a8s-postgresql`.

 Then, create an access key and secret key for the bucket.
 This is the key the a8s control plane will use to interact with the bucket.